learningequality/ricecooker/README.md

 ### Step 2: Initializing the Channel ###

-To run the Ricecooker, you must include a `construct_channel` method in your sushi chef file that returns a ChannelNode object.
-This function will be responsible for building the structure of your channel.
+To run the Ricecooker, you must include `create_channel` and `construct_channel` methods in your sushi chef file.
+`create_channel` should return only a ChannelNode object. `construct_channel` will be responsible for building the structure of your channel.

 Start by importing `ChannelNode` from `ricecooker.classes.nodes` and create a ChannelNode object.
 The ChannelNode class has the following fields:
 - __source_id__ (str): channel's unique id